 Currently, all travellers, including Permanent Residents, Temporary Foreign Workers, and International Students (and their accompanying family members) are required by law to take the following steps when entering or re-entering Canada:

-- Travellers are also required to take a third COVID-19 test towards the end of their mandatory 14-day quarantine period.
+- Travellers who are not fully vaccinated are also required to take a second post-arrival COVID-19 test on Day-8 of their mandatory 14-day quarantine period.